 MS2.6.1 Age groups and/or genders as well as events of the same distance 200 yards or longer may be combined during seeding so that no swimmer has to swim alone and lanes may be filled.
 At the meet referee's discretion, events may be combined by distance and/or stroke.
-An empty lane is not required when combining events.
-[USMS 102.10.1B amd 102.11.2; USA-S 102.1.4 and 102.7.2]
+An empty lane is not re-

-- MS2.6.2 Seeding at meets other than national championship meets may be either fast-to-slow or slow-tofast.
+- quired when combining events.
+[USMS 102.10.1B and 102.11.2; USA-S 102.1.4 and 102.7.2] - MS2.6.2 Seeding at meets other than national championship meets may be either fast-to-slow or slow-tofast.
 Seeding may differ for sprint and distance events.
 [USMS 102.10.1D; USA-S 102.5.6] - MS2.7 Counters-A swimmer may appoint one counter in any individual event of 16 lengths or more, except the individual medley.
 [USMS 102.10.6A; USA-S 102.6A] - MS2.8 Swimwear-Medical identification items may be worn.
 Modesty wear is prohibited unless a medical or religious exemption has been granted by USMS.
-Only swimwear exemptions granted by USMS shall be eligible for consideration by a referee at USMS competitions.
-[USMS 102.12.1E, 102.13.9, and 102.12.1C(1); USA-S 102.8.1E and 102.8.1B[1]] - MS2.9 Advertising-Products involving tobacco, alcohol, or pharmaceuticals containing drugs banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
+Only swimwear exemptions granted by the USMS Rules Committee Chair shall be eligible for consideration at USMS competitions.
+[USMS 102.12.1E, 102.13.10, and 102.12.1C(1); USA-S 102.8.1E and 102.8.1B[1]] - MS2.9 Advertising-Products involving tobacco, alcohol, or pharmaceuticals containing drugs banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.
-Note: USMS does not regulate the number of logos on swimsuits, caps and goggles, does not prohibit wearing the insignia or name of another club or prohibit body advertising such as temporary tattoos or prohibit the advertising of political statements.
-[USMS 102.12.2; USA-S 102.8.3] - MS2.10 Timing system designation- USMS records may be established when both the automatic primary and semiautomatic secondary systems fail (no valid button times) if the times are reported by a manual tertiary system using a minimum of two valid watch times.
+Note: USMS does not regulate the number of logos on swimsuits, caps and goggles.
+USMS does not prohibit wearing the insignia or name of another club, does not prohibit body advertising such as temporary tattoos, and does not prohibit the advertising of political statements.
+[USMS 102.12.2; USA-S 102.8.3] - MS2.10 Timing system designation-USMS records may only be established using automatic timing or, in the event of an individual lane malfunction, with a semiautomatic backup system consisting of three, two, or one button(s).
 USMS Top 10 times may be established when both the automatic primary and semiautomatic secondary systems fail (no valid button times) if the times are reported by a manual tertiary system using a minimum of one valid watch time.
 USMS Top 10 times may be established when the minimum two-button semiautomatic primary system fails (no valid button times) if the times are reported by a manual backup system with three, two, or one valid watch times.
-USMS records may be established when the three-button semiautomatic primary system fails (no valid button times) if the times are reported by a manual backup system with three or two valid watch times. may be established when the times are reported by a manual primary timing system with three valid watch times.
-USMS
+USMS Top 10 times may be established when the times are reported by a manual primary timing system with a minimum of two valid watch times.
+[USMS 103.18.5-103.18.7; USA-S 102.24.3A(3)]

-MS 2.11 Records and Top 10
+MS2.11 Records and Top 10